 Heat a large saucepan on low heat.
 Toast the raw buckwheat groats for 5 minutes until fragrant.
 Set them aside to cool.

 Boil 2 cups of water in a saucepan and add salt and cumin powder.
 Add toasted buckwheat groats, give a good stir.
 Lower the heat, cover the pot and simmer for about 10-12 minutes.
 Remove from heat, remove excess water with a strainer and let sit for 10 minutes.

 Fluff cooked buckwheat with a fork.
 Add chopped cilantro, lemon juice, olive oil, honey and capers.
 Mix well.
 Season to taste.

-Take saucepan off the heat.
-Add fresh peas and blueberries and mix them well while mixture is warm.
+Take the saucepan off the heat.
+Add fresh peas and blueberries and mix them well while the mixture is warm.
 Top buckwheat salad with mushroom, peas and blueberry mixture.
 Serve warm or cold.